Enabling Progressive Whole-slide Image Analysis with Multi-scale Pyramidal Network: Introduction

-We conceptualise a method to address these limitations by omitting predetermined multi-scale inputs at different magnifications, instead deriving multi-scale information at user-defined magnifications using only the high magnification input.
-In previous studies, knowledge distillation has been used to pre-train/fine-tune foundation models and align the features extracted from high magnification patches with low magnification patches~\cite{chen2022hipt, tan2025pathme}.
-Going further, we explore if the use of high magnification features from foundation models can be directly aggregated to represent low magnification features, to the improve performance of MIL downstream tasks without distillation and extra supervision.
+In previous studies, knowledge distillation has been used to pre-train/fine-tune foundation models to align the features extracted from high magnification patches with low magnification patches~\cite{chen2022hipt}.
+We take this further and explore if the use of high magnification features from foundation models can be directly aggregated to represent low magnification features, thereby improving the performance of MIL downstream tasks without distillation and extra supervision.
+We conceptualise a method that omits predetermined multi-scale inputs at different magnifications.
+Instead, we derive multi-scale information at user-defined magnifications using only the high magnification input, following the formulation of MIL.